 Among other factors, the court found that neither side argued in favor of deal price, and so the court did not even consider it but looked only at the respective valuation analyses put forth by each side’s valuation expert.
 Given the considerable synergies in this transaction, the court held that the deal price provided an “exaggerated picture” of Clearwire’s value.
 The court also noted that the experts’ choice of projections drove 90% of the difference in their DCF valuations.

 Last month we wrote about the Lender Processing case, which ultimately awarded deal price and contained an instructive survey of recent appraisal law.
 For another view of this case, see the January 11, 2017 post on Harvard Corporate Governance.

 Today Vice Chancellor Laster issued a new appraisal ruling, Merion Capital LP v Lender Processing Services, pegging the appraised fair value to the merger price.
-The court found no reason to depart from merger price given the apparently reliable sale process and reliable projections.
-The court performed its own DCF valuation, which came out 4%… Continue Reading

 Vice Chancellor Glasscock issued his valuation decision this week in the BMC Software case, which we have previously blogged about concerning its threshold ruling rejecting any share-tracing requirements and thus allowing appraisal arbitrageurs to proceed with a valuation case.
 As we have previously reported, Merion Capital was seeking a 45% premium to the merger price, while BMC Software argued that the fair value was actually far below the merger price.